Homological stability for topological chiral homology of completions: Introduction

 Using the theory of homology fibrations, one can extend the above result to the case that $M$ is closed at the cost of making the range slightly worse (see Theorem \ref{thmscanisoclosed}).
 Since the homology groups of $\Gamma_M(B^{TM} P)$ are often computable, this gives a method of calculating the homology of $\int_M P$ in a range.

 This theorem is also the way we approach rational homological stability for bounded symmetric powers of closed manifolds.
 For $M$ closed, one cannot define stabilization maps as there is no direction from which to bring in a point.
 To prove that the homology of $\int^k_M P$ agrees with that of $\int^{k+1}_M P$ in a range, it suffices to prove that the corresponding components of $\Gamma_M(B^{TM} P)$ are homology equivalent.
-In the case $P=\{1,\ldots c\}$, we are able to do this if we work with rational coefficients, using a collection of bundle automorphisms which only exist after rational localization.
-In particular, we prove the following theorem.
+In the case $P=\{1,\ldots c\}$, we can this if we work with rational coefficients, using bundle automorphisms which only exist after rational localization.
+In particular, we prove the following theorem, which establishes Conjecture \ref{conjf} for $\lambda=c+1$ and \emph{all} manifolds $M$, not just those admitting boundary.